TomKrauss/pks-edit/doc/manual/configuration.md

 Toolbar button definitions support the following properties:

-- `command` the command to execute (either a built-in command or the name of a macro)
+- _command_ the command to execute (either a built-in command or the name of a macro)
-- `context` the optional action context in which the binding is active
+- _context_ the optional action context in which the binding is active
-- `label` an optional label (tooltip) to display in the button
+- _label_ an optional label (tooltip) to display in the button
-- `label-id` internal integer value for referring to a PKS Edit string resource to define the label  (tooltip)
+- _label-id_ internal integer value for referring to a PKS Edit string resource to define the label  (tooltip)
-- `separator` may be set to `true` to define a separator button in the toolbar
+- _separator_ may be set to `true` to define a separator button in the toolbar
-- `icon` name of the Awesome Font icon to use
+- _icon_ name of the Awesome Font icon to use
-- `anchor` string defining an anchor allowing to modify default toolbar in extension files
+- _anchor_ string defining an anchor allowing to modify default toolbar in extension files
-- `insert-at` string value referring to an anchor defined using `id` to be used when extending toolbars.
+- _insert-at_ string value referring to an anchor defined using `id` to be used when extending toolbars.
 The corresponding button will be added after the button specified using the anchor name.

 ## Advanced configuration

+Not all configuration options in PKS Edit can be changed yet in the PKS Edit Configuration Dialog.
 Some configuration options can only be configured in the `pkseditini.json` file directly.

+**Important Caveat**: changining these options from within PKS Edit requires, that you do not open the configuration dialog before closing PKS Edit as closing the configuration dialog will then override the old options from the last session.

+### Configuring Sounds

 Put a property named `sound-name` into the configuration section to configure the error sound played upon errors.
 The following sample selects a high beep tone as the error sound.